-This is the fee we charge to be your retailer, and it’s made up of a Flick Daily Charge and a Flick Variable Charge.
-Again, this fee is affected by whether you’re on a Standard or Low User plan: if you’re a Standard user, we charge you 40¢ per day, and 1.5¢ per kWh you use; if you’re a Low user, we charge you 3.3¢ - 3.75¢ per kWh, depending on where you’re located, and there are no daily charges.
+This is the fee we charge to be your retailer, and, for our Freestylin’ Flicksters, it’s made up of a Flick Daily Charge and a Flick Variable Charge.
+Again, this fee is affected by whether you’re on a Standard or Low User plan: if you’re a Standard user, we charge you 48.4¢ per day, and 1.86¢ per kWh you use; if you’re a Low user, Flick Fees range from 3.28¢ - 4.06¢ depending on your region, and there are no daily charges.

 Still got questions?